This page is under construction

 PUTTING IT ALL TOGETHER

 Will be text + charts.
+This section will be added.

 Often one can have more than one possible cycle count scenario and often these are also contradictory between themselves.
 These situations are always resolved as the cycle develops but it is important to be aware of how clear the present cycle count is as it affects trading decisions.
 Cycle count can become blurry when price is in a longer trading range like for example a narrow triangle.